rbadillap/kotal-documentation/docs/ethereum/reference/network.md

 ## id

-`id` is the network id used for p2p communcations between network nodes in private network.
+`id` is the network id used for p2p communications between network nodes in private networks.

 `id` is required in private networks.